Hydra9268/Optimizely-Remodal/README.md

 `COOKIENAME`

-Name of cookie to check
+Name of cookie to check.

 `CHECKWAIT`

-Wait value (forces jQuery to wait this long in millaseconds before doing anything)
+Forces jQuery to wait this long in milliseconds before doing anything.

 `CHECKSPEED`

-How fast in milliseconds for OptimizelyPcCheck to check DOM for PC modal
+How fast in milliseconds for listener to check DOM for existance of PC modal.

 `THEEND`

-When to completely terminate the script
+When to completely terminate the script.